filswan/go-swan-client/README.md

  }
 ]
 ```
-- This JSON file generated in each step is used in its next step and can be used to rebuild the graph in the future.
+- This JSON file generated in each step will be used in its next step and can be used to rebuild the graph in the future.
 - Uuid is generated for future index purpose.

 ## Prerequisites